-‘Project Runway’ 2017 Recap: Week 3 – A Leap Of Innovation
+‘Project Runway’ 2017 Recap: Week 3 — A Leap Of Innovation

 Let The Changes Happen

 After Tim’s critiques on Project Runway 2017, the designers have some changes to make.
 They get to work, but then the models come in for their fitting.
 We have some issues, but the big one is Margarita.
 Her outfit had pins in it and they poke the model when taking it off, which then leads to blood getting on her design.
-Deyonte is having issues and not being able to use his finger.
+Deyonte is having issues and is not able to use his finger.

 The Finishing Touches

-The next day arrives on Project Runway Season 16 and we have three hours to the runway show.
+The next day arrives on Project Runway Season 16 and designers have three hours to the runway show.
 Deyonte’s finger is still throbbing, but he has a lot of stuff to do still, as does Kudzanai.
 Brandon is still in his zen zone.
 After all the rushing around, the looks are finished and the designers and models head to the runway.

 Taking a leap into a dance inspired challenge w/ guest judge @maddieziegler – TONIGHT on @ProjectRunway!
 9/8C on @lifetimetv pic.twitter.com/COTn68gyDh